Lake Ohau (km2510) – Avon Burn Stream (km2538)

 Warwick, also explaining the history of the area.
 What a great guy!

 Even though it was late in the day and we had a long way to go yet still, we sat down and enjoyed our good fortunes.
 I was high off cookies and coke by the end.
 We thanked Warwick profusely, then continued on.
 Our hut destination had to be scrapped, as it was already 7 pm.
 Luckily, a beautiful grassy spot near a stream presented at the right time and we seized it.
 Perfect timing, as it just started to rain as I was setting up my tent.
 This was the first night that I had to cook dinner under my vestibule the whole trip.
-I’m well practiced at it, after all the rainy days in Colorado.
+I’m well practiced at it, after all the rainy days on the Colorado Trail.
 But I was so full from earlier that I could barely finish my meal.
 The perfect drizzly kind of rain with a stream flowing in the background ensured another good night’s rest.